wicked-rainman/Aercus-Weather-Station/README.md

 There is a port 80 interface (http) open on the station that allows you to reconfigure where it sends this request.
 I changed it to a local IP address so I could get the data locally and process it for myself.
-I have a few Raspberry Pis that are on my network all the time, so I wrote a simple socket service that listens to the GET requests from the station, extracts out all the weather values and then re-sends this sanitised data as broadcast udp packet.
-This allows me to view the data on any device connected to my network.
+I have a few Raspberry Pis that are on my network all the time, so I wrote a simple socket service that listens to the GET requests from the station, extracts out all the weather values and then re-sends this sanitised data as a broadcast udp packet.
+This allows me to view the data on as many  devices as I like, provided they areconnected to my local network.

 ![](https://github.com/wicked-rainman/wicked-rainman.github.io/blob/master/pictures/wstack.png "Just look at those lovely colours!")